-This was an announced inspection, undertaken by a care inspector on 10 July 2024 from 10.00 am to 12.15pm.
+This was an announced inspection, undertaken by a care inspector on 31 March 2025 from 10.00 am to 1.00 pm.

-The purpose of the inspection was to assess progress with areas for improvement identified during the last care inspection and to assess compliance with the legislation and minimum standards.
+The purpose of the inspection was to assess progress with any areas for improvement identified during the last care inspection and to assess compliance with the legislation and minimum standards.

-There was evidence of good practice concerning staff recruitment; authorised operator training; safeguarding; laser and IPL safety; management of medical emergencies; infection prevention and control; adherence to best practice guidance in relation to COVID-19; the management of clinical records; and effective communication between clients and staff.
+There was evidence of good practice concerning staff recruitment; authorised operator training; safeguarding; laser and IPL safety; management of medical emergencies; infection prevention and control; the management of clinical records; and effective communication between clients and staff.